Jovito Salonga: American education

-Political Career (1961–1987)
+Political career (1961–1987)

 House of Representatives

-In 1960, he was persuaded by Vice President Diosdado Macapagal, then president of the Liberal Party (LP), one of the two dominant political parties in the Philippines at the time, to run for Congress in the second district of Rizal, where two political dynasties dominated the bureaucracy.
+In 1960, he was persuaded by Vice President Diosdado Macapagal, then president of the Liberal Party (LP), one of the two dominant political parties in the Philippines at the time and party of one of his early heroes founder Manuel Roxas, to run for Congress in the second district of Rizal, where two political dynasties dominated the bureaucracy.
 Salonga helped build the party from the grassroots, largely with the support of disgruntled young people who responded to the issues he raised, particularly the entrenchment of the political ruling class and their families in seats of governments, a major cause of disenchantment among the masses.
 In the November 1961 elections, he bested his two opponents by an overwhelming margin.

-Shortly after his election, he tangled with one of the best debaters of the opposing party, the Nationalista Party (NP), on the issue of proportional representation in various committees.
+Shortly after his election, he tangled with one of the best debaters of the opposing party, the Nacionalista Party (NP), on the issue of proportional representation in various committees.
 He also composed a seminal article, published and editorialized in various papers, on the Philippines' territorial claim to North Borneo (Sabah).
 With the election of Cornelio Villareal (LP, Capiz) as Speaker of the House, Salonga was appointed to the chairmanship of the prestigious Committee on Good Government and led the committee in conducting inquires in aid of legislation relentlessly about the prevailing graft and corruption in the government and recommended filing of charges against some government officials and employees.
 In June 1962, President Macapagal filed the Philippine petition against Malaysia's alleged illegal expropriation of North Borneo.
 Salonga was appointed to head the delegation in the January 1963 London negotiations.